 Other Things to Do with a Big Shot

-Just to make things a little more interesting, some manufacturers now offer Cut and Emboss Sets (top image) and Stamp and Emboss Sets (bottom image).
+Just to make things a little more interesting, some manufacturers now offer these new products … Cut and Emboss Sets (top image) and Stamp and Emboss Sets (bottom image).
 These tools will allow you to emboss or stamp a design and then die-cut it.
 There are also dies that emboss while you cut.
 You can do so much with all these tools.

 Exploring What is a Sizzix Bigshot Machine and What Does It Do was fun.
 I also hope I was able to demystify Die Cutting and Embossing for you!!
 When I am not exploring with new and old Techniques for Mixed Media in my Graphics Fairy sandbox, I also create Photoshop Elements tutorials and craft project videos over on The Graphics Fairy Premium Membership site.
 You can find even more of my books, junk journals, mixed media art, classes, and whimsical shenanigans on Rebecca E Parsons Dot Com.